NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - 0G: Nothing
   - 1G: Normal Air throw
   - 2G: Special lotus air throw
+- 5X
+  - Does Gaara version of the super on everyone
+  - Damage is 55
+  - Activator does 10 damage
-- 5X does Gaara version of the super on everyone, damage is 55; activator does 10 damage; 0G and 1G activator has +1 frame duration
+  - 0G and 1G activator has +1 frame duration
+- 1G5X
-- 1G5X does 65 damage with the vanilla version; activator does 10 damage
+  - Does 65 damage with the vanilla version
+  - Activator does 10 damage
 - 2G5X does 110 damage from 146
 - 4X requires 50% and takes 50%
   - 1G 4X is a hard knockdown